superarts/superarts.github.io/_posts/2016-03-28-reflection-in-swift.md

 ## Conclusion

-In this post, we've discussed the tricks of getting properties from a native object in the old `Objective-C` runtime way and the new `Swift 2` `Mirror` way, and getting the class of a property from its name.
+In this post, we've discussed the tricks of assigning keys/values to a native object and the other way around, i.e. getting properties from a native object in both the old `Objective-C` runtime way and the new `Swift 2` `Mirror` way, as well as getting the class of a property from its name.
 In the beginning these tricks are used to convert a `Dictionary` into an object.

 The downside of reflection is always about performance, and it makes it harder to perform static analytics, so it's more often used in libraries and not the actual business logic, expect you're 100% sure what you're doing, which might not be right if you take a look at the code 1 year later.
 And particularly in `Swift`, it's a relatively new and fast evolving language, and the new version is not always going to be backward compatible.
 For example, as we mentioned in `Swift 2` `Mirror()` replaced `reflect()`, and there's no guarantee that `NSStringFromClass` is always going to work in the same way.